datatrail-jhu/10_dsjob/manuscript/03_website.md

 ![Delete most of your old website files](images/03_website/03_dsjob_website-64.png)

 Now, we'll need to add all the *new* files!
 But, you should *NOT* add every file you just generated.
 You only want to add the contents of `/cloud/projects/public`.
-What's great about `blogdown` is that everytime `blogdown::serve_site()` runs and generates a new preview of your website, all the files needed to deploy your website are updated and added to `/cloud/projects/public`.
+What's great about `blogdown` is that every time `blogdown::serve_site()` runs and generates a new preview of your website, all the files needed to deploy your website are updated and added to `/cloud/projects/public`.
 Thus, everything you need to deploy your website is right there.

 ![Move new website files from `public`](images/03_website/03_dsjob_website-65.png)